ardentperf/cnpg-playground/lab/exercise-1-create-lab-vm/README.md

 ```

-## Option 2: Use a compute instance from a Cloud Provider
+## Option 2: From your mac/linux, provision a compute instance from AWS or Azure

 Cloud instances with Ubuntu server preinstalled are readily available.